First Time User? Enroll now.

 Home > Health Library > Dyslexia

-Having dyslexia does not mean that your or your child's ability to learn is below average.
-In fact, many people with dyslexia are very bright.
-But not being able to read well can make many areas of learning difficult.
+Having dyslexia doesn't mean that your or your child's ability to learn is below average.
+In fact, many people with this problem are very bright.
+But not being able to read well can make many areas of learning harder.

 Dyslexia is also called specific learning disability, reading disorder, and reading disability.

 Experts don't know for sure what causes dyslexia.
 But it often runs in families.
-So it may be passed from parents to children (genetic disorder).
-Also, some studies have found problems with how the brain links letters and words with the sounds they make.
+So it may be passed from parents to children.
+Some studies have found problems with how the brain links letters and words with the sounds they make.

 Signs of dyslexia in children who are too young for school include:

-After a child begins school, the signs of dyslexia include:
+After a child starts school, the symptoms of dyslexia include:

-Treatment uses a number of teaching methods to help your child read better.
-These methods include:
+Treatment involves a number of teaching methods to help your child read better.
+These include:

 United States law requires schools to set up a learning plan to meet the needs of a child with dyslexia.
 An example of this is an Individualized Education Program (IEP).
 You, your child's teachers, and other school personnel will have a say in designing the plan.
 The plan is updated each year based on how well your child is doing and what your child's needs are.

-Medicines and counseling usually are not a part of treatment for dyslexia.
+Medicines and counseling usually aren't a part of treatment for dyslexia.